scnaegle/EvolvingCreatures/EvolvingCreaturesREADME.txt

 --input file
 Input file to start the Genetic Algorithm
 This is how a user should load in any creature he or she saves.
-We have included best_creature.txt in our zip file.
-To load our best creature into the simulation simply add --input best_creature.txt to the command line arguments.
+We have included creature.txt in our zip file.
+To load our best creature into the simulation simply add --input creature.txt to the command line arguments.

 --leg-creature